Treatment for endometriosis

 Endometriosis is the growth of tissue that is typically found in the lining of the uterus (endometrium) in a location outside of the uterine cavity.
 It can occur on the ovaries, surface of the uterus, intestine, or other organs.
 With the changing hormone levels during the menstrual cycle, the tissue may grow and break down, leading to pain and eventual scar formation.
 This condition is estimated to impact more than 10% of US women ages 15–44.

 There are three main types of endometriosis, based on where it is:

 This is the most common kind.
 You have lesions on your peritoneum, a thin film that lines your pelvic cavity.

 These dark, fluid-filled cysts, also called chocolate cysts, form deep in your ovaries.
 They don’t respond well to treatment and can damage healthy tissue.

-This type grows under your peritoneum and can involve organs near your uteri, such as your bowels or bladder.
+This type grows under your peritoneum and can involve organs near your uterus, such as your bowels or bladder.
 About 1% to 5% of women with endometriosis have it.

 Causes of endometriosis

 Doctors don’t know the exact causes of endometriosis.
-Some experts however believe genes could be one of the causes of endometriosis.
-If your mom or sister has endometriosis, you’re more likely to get it.
-Research shows that it tends to get worse from one generation to the next.
+Some experts, however, believe genes could be one of the causes of endometriosis.
+If your mom or sister has endometriosis, you’ll likely get it.
+Research shows that it tends to worsen from generation to generation.